sjuvon/CourseWebApp/README.md

 Welcome to my first project in Flask!
 I've taken this opportunity to do something I've wanted for a long time: make a proper web app for the courses I teach.
 The present app is a first step towards that.

-The app is implemented in Flask, together with the extensions Flask-WTF and Flask-CKEditor; it uses SQLite3 for the back-end.
+The app is implemented in Flask, using the extensions Flask-WTF and Flask-CKEditor; for the back-end we have SQLite3.
 The app's content itself is based on a course I taught in Spring 2019.
 Check it out!
-For kicks, you can compare everything to the actual HTML page I used back in '19—see: '7142.html'.
+For kicks, you can compare everything to the actual HTML page I used then—see: '7142.html'.

-Some more comments:
+Some relevant info:

   1) The admin account is configured as follows: